iam-benjamen/my-blog-entries/cl9ckikuc000109mu6r1nbk0j.md

 %[https://codepen.io/iam-benjamen/embed/preview/bGMJBPo?default-tab=html%2Cresult&editable=true&theme-id=dark]

-We add a click event listener method to the button that triggers a callback function, altering the background color everytime the button is clicked.
+We add a click event listener method to the button that triggers a callback function, altering the background color every time the button is clicked.
 Pretty simple, right?
 Feel free to play around with the Javascript code!
-Let's get into `Event Delegation` proper.
+Let's get into `Event Delegation` properly.

 ## Event Delegation
 What happens when we have to attach an event listener to many elements at once?
-Surely, it doesn't make sense to attach the functions to each of them seperately.
+Surely, it doesn't make sense to attach the functions to each of them separately.
 Event Delegation is a code pattern that helps to handle dom manipulation in a batch.
 A proper definition:  *Event delegation refers to the process of using event propagation (bubbling) to handle events at a higher level in the DOM than the element on which the event originated*.

 #### What is Bubbling?
 The Bubbling concept is quite simple.
 When an event is fired on an element - the handlers are first run on it, then on the immediate ancestors of that element, up till the document object.
-Consider the example below, when a click event is triggered on inner `P` element - it propagates to its parents. `click on the p box for demonstration`
+Consider the example below, when a click event is triggered on the inner `P` element - it propagates to its parents. `click on the p box for demonstration`

 %[https://codepen.io/iam-benjamen/embed/preview/mdLgWVK?default-tab=result&editable=true&theme-id=dark]